Shuniah: History

+By 1936, Shuniah included only three wards, the geographic townships of McIntyre, McGregor, and McTavish.
+That year, the Ontario Legislative Assembly removed a number of islands in Lake Superior that had formed the Island Ward since 1873.
+In 1970, McIntyre Township was amalgamated into the then new-created City of Thunder Bay.

+In 1991, after serving as a councilor for several years, L. Dawn Eccles, BSN RN, was the first woman to become reeve of Shuniah, 118 years after its founding.
+During her tenure, the municipality completed extensive work to create environmental regulations which allowed some residents to live year-round on previously seasonal properties.

 From 1994 to 2014, the township reeve was Maria Harding.
 On October 27, 2014, Wendy Landry was elected as Reeve and as of January 26, 2015 the title of the Head of Council was changed from Reeve to Mayor.
 Landry was re-elected in 2018.